darribas/wmn/src/labs/lab_08.md

 # Lab 8 - Choropleths in CARTO

-In this lab, we will play with CARTO, a web mapping platform.
+In this lab, we will revisit CARTO and explore its more advanced capabilities.
-The focus on this lab is on getting our hands dirty with some of the design principles we have seen in the lecture, and to explore CARTO in the meantime too!
+The focus of this lab is on choropleths: creating them, and getting them "right".

-## Explore the CARTO interface

-We will use the 2019 IMD dataset, which has been uploaded to CARTO already.

-Let's walk through the basics of CARTO as a (web) GIS:

-- Data section: upload the file
-- Maps section
-    - New map
-    - Main/side pane
-    - Basemap: pick your background
-    - Main layer: focus on `style` for now
-        - `STYLE`
-        - `POP-UP`
-        - `LEGEND`

-## Mapping with CARTO

 Now you know the very basics of CARTO, let's make a few maps!
 For this exercise, team up in **groups of two or three** students.